Humma Humma

 "Antha Arabic Kadaloram", better known as "Humma Humma", is a 1995 Indian Tamil language song composed by A. R. Rahman for the romantic drama film Bombay (1995) by Mani Ratnam, and sung by Rahman, Remo Fernandes and Swarnalatha.

 Reception

 Original track

 The song is used in the Tamil film Bombay directed by Mani Ratnam in 1995.
 Composer A R Rahman experimented with adding rap style music into Indian cinema with the Humma Humma.

 Remake track

-Tanishk Bagchi and Badshah composed the remake version and Badshah added his rap to the song.
+Tanishk Bagchi and Badshah composed the remake version of the song for the remake of O Kadhal Kanmani, Ok Jaanu (2017), and Badshah added his rap to the song.
+Although the song was well received, Remo Fernandes, the singer of the original, critised it for adding nothing new.

-Other versions

-The song was reused as "Amma Amma" in the Telugu film Pittala Dora (1996).